 Fri 25.03.11.
 It was well into the fifth week of the national state of emergency, after the 6.3 magnitude, Feb 22 Christchurch quake.
 After dropping off Luke at Sullivan Ave tech, I turned off Bealey Ave & parked in Springfield Rd to view a Durham St Nth modern bldg, which had collapsed in the Feb 22 quake.
 The open garage floor at the bottom had collapsed, crushing a car, the upper two storeys tilted, cracked & rested on the pancaked garage floor.
 It wasn't the first modern bldg, with empty space on the bottom floor, I'd seen trashed by the Feb 22 quake.
 The bldg was soon demolished.

 25.03.11.
 Feb 22 quake collapsed bldg, Durham St Nth, national state of emergency.
 The bldg was demolished

-Recently in Salisbury St, I'd seen a modern block of flats wildly tilted over liquefaction silted, open garages.
+Recently in Salisbury St, I'd seen a modern block of flats acutely tilted over liquefaction silted, open garages.

 As for the Hotel Grand Chancellor - same thing: A road passed under one end of the Hotel Grand Chancellor leaving a weak space with the cantilevered, several storey hotel above.
 When the Feb 22 quake struck, hotel columns opposite the road space cracked, thus tilting Hotel Grand Chancellor - soon to be demolished.
-I wondered what modern designers, architects, engineers & builders were taught?
+What were modern designers, architects, engineers & builders taught?
 Any kid could tell them, "Bend a stick at both ends & you'll know where it cracks!"